wmww/Pinecone/readme.md

 * All the operators you would expect (`+`, `*`, `%`, `:`, `=`, `>`, `<=`, `&&`, etc.)
 * Single and multi line comments
 * Flow control (if, if/else, while loop, for loop)
-* Constants that can be defined in any order
+* Constants
 * Data structs
 * Tuples
 * Int arrays
-* Functions that can take left and right inputs, and can return values
+* Functions
-* Strings
+* Strings and various String operations
+* User input
+* Running system commands

-the following features are coming soon:'
+the following features are coming soon:

 * Pass-by-reference
 * Proper classes (pass-by-reference needed)